 Planning anything during this pandemic is a challenging thing to do, so keeping things simple might be the best approach.
 We would encourage you to consider having individuals or family units do things at home or in the community that would help others.
 These might include:

 - Collect food for your local food bank.
 They all need help and contributions, especially those in communities hardest hit by COVID-19.

 - Give blood.
 According to the American Red Cross, there is an urgent need for blood due to the coronavirus outbreak.

 - Check on seniors, the disabled, or other at-risk neighbors in your area.
-Call ahead and set up a front porch visit where you bring a lawn chair and have them come out on their front porch for a brief visit and prayer time.
+These past few years have been very difficult on the older population, particularly those who live alone.
+Call ahead and set up a brief visit and prayer time.

-- Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during a crisis like this.
+- Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during times like this.